o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 * Reverting an override can take place on 3 different levels of a prefab.
     * Level 1 - on the actual property itself.
-    * Level 2 - on the entire component level -- this will Revert all multiple properties on one component of the entity.
+    * Level 2 - on the entire component level -- this will revert all multiple properties on one component of the entity.
     * Level 3 - on the entire entity -- this affects all component cards and their individual properties.

 ## Prefab overrides in Entity Inspector